felimomo/Walleye-Revised-Paper/fisheries.md

 In RL, the agent can be restricted to only observe partial information about the state of the environment.
 Here we consider observations of the total stock biomass and the mean fish weight, but emphasize that additional observations could be passed to the agent.

-The simulation is broken down into time-steps.
+The simulation is broken down into year-long time-steps.
 At the beginning of each time-step, the agent prescribes an action that it applies to the environment.
 Subsequently, the environment changes its internal state due to this action taken by the agent, and outputs an observation and a reward back to the agent.
 The observation is used by the agent to take the next action.
 A visualization of this is shown in @lapeyrolerie2022deep, Fig. 1.